 7. Contribution to Christian Thought

 Digital communication presents unique opportunities for Christians to foster meaningful community in virtual spaces.
-By integrating spiritual values like empathy, patience, and truthfulness, believers can model constructive engagement online (Jackelén, 2021).
+Believers can model constructive engagement online by integrating spiritual values like empathy, patience, and truthfulness (Jackelén, 2021).
 This analysis will propose strategies for:

 Hosting virtual Bible studies and prayer groups that encourage genuine connections.

-Using social media as a platform for sharing testimonies and promoting uplifting content (Lundby & Evolvi, 2021).
+Social media can be used as a platform for sharing testimonies and promoting uplifting content (Lundby & Evolvi, 2021).

 Advocating for digital Sabbath practices to restore balance between online and offline interactions.